Coca-Cola Offers to Pay $21.1M Over Probe

 In June, the world’s biggest soft drink company acknowledged that some of its employees undermined the test of Frozen Coke three years ago at Burger King restaurants in Virginia and said the workers had been disciplined.

 Whitley’s lawsuit, which was filed in state and federal courts in Atlanta, said the promotion resulted in a $65 million investment by Burger King in Frozen Coke.
+Burger King initially said it would stop selling Frozen Coke, but last week announced an agreement with Coke that would continue sales of the slushy beverage, which the restaurant calls ICEE.

 On the Net: